Naeima/Naeima/_sources/Education.md

 - **Contributions and Achievements:**
   - Designed and implemented methodologies for integrating heterogeneous datasets using semantic web technologies and ontologies.
-  - Developed scalable knowledge graph models to facilitate advanced querying and decision support for forest management and conservation.
+  - Developed scalable knowledge graph to facilitate advanced querying and decision support for forest management and conservation.
   - Generalised my methodologies to enhance their applicability to IoT data marketplaces.
   - Published research outcomes in leading peer-reviewed journals and presented at international conferences.
   - Collaborated with interdisciplinary teams to apply semantic integration approaches to real-world forest observatory applications.